 Interesting Facts about Queen Nefertiti

-– Queen Nefertiti is the second “Empress” of Ancient Egypt after Cleopatra according to the west.
+Queen Nefertiti was an icon of beauty.
+She is the second “Empress” of Ancient Egypt after Cleopatra according to the west.
 After the discovery of her famous 3,300-limestone bust in 1912, she got the statue of a celebrity.
 She is considered the most beautiful Icone of female beauty in the culture of today.
-Her name also proves this point, which means “a beautiful woman has come”.
+Her name also proves this point, which means “A Beautiful Woman Has Come”.

-– Queen Nefertiti got married to Amenhotep IV when she was only about 15 years old.
+Queen Nefertiti was a Great Royal Wife.
+She got married to Amenhotep IV when she was only about 15 years old.
 While living together, they reached the throne of Egypt and became a very important couple.
 Egypt lived in their reign a very prosperous period during the whole Egyptian history.

 The Supremacy of Queen Nefertiti

 During the reign of Queen Nefertiti, Egypt lived a religious revolution, as she wanted to make only worshiping for one god over polytheism.
 Most temples were closed and priests had to change their way in instructing the others.

 Queen Nefertiti was a very important queen of Egypt although she reigned only for 12 years.
 In the depictions on the walls and tombs built during Akhenaten’s rule, she appeared to be a supporting queen who helps and stands right next to her husband in the ceremonial acts.
 In other depictions, she makes offerings for God Aten, drives a chariot or hits the enemies.
 The changing names of the king and the queen Amenhotep IV changed his name to be Akhenaten and Queen Nefertiti changed hers to be Neferneferuaten-Nefertiti to honor their god, Aten.